Roots in Water: Gardening as Protest, Care, and Hope

 Hydroponic gardening is science, yes—but it is also faith work.
 It’s protest.
 It’s resistance.

-In this world—where food deserts abound, where the grocery bill rises like clay minerals caught in the turbulent winds of dust devils, where time and rest are rationed—growing food becomes more than a convenience.
+In a world where food deserts widen, where grocery bills rise like clay minerals caught in the turbulent winds of dust devils, where time and rest are rationed, growing food becomes more than a convenience.
 It has become defiance.

 Gardening as Resistance

-Every tomato I pluck from the vine is a whisper of protest.
+Every tomato I pluck from the vine whispers protest.

 Every bunch of kale is a reclamation of what empire says I don’t deserve: enough.
-Because there is always enough.
+There is always enough.

 This garden resists scarcity.
 It is manna.
 It refuses to wait on systems that neglect.